netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 From Regions Susan could click add here (click on add to show the interface) just like we did for tenants, but as she needs to add quite a few regions it makes sense to bulk import them to save time.

-To do this, simply click on regions and then click on the import icon in the top right - and here there is an option to either paste in the data in comma separated values format, or upload the data as a CSV file.
-Note the CSV options section at the bottom tells indicates which fields are required as a minimum for the data to be accepted.
+To do this, simply click on regions and then click on the import icon in the top right - and here there is an option to either paste in the data in either CSV, JSON or YMAL format, or upload the data as a file.
+Note the Field options section at the bottom indicates which fields are required as a minimum for the data to be accepted, and in this case it's name and slug.

-In this case it's name and slug, and these are already pre-populated.
 Now within their Regions, our example company has nested regions for example the City of Los Angeles, is a sub-region of the State of California, which is in the United States - and the USA's parent region is North America.

-I'm sure you get the picture - so use the 'parent' field here too (add 'parent' header) when adding the sub-regions.
+I'm sure you get the picture - so we'll use the 'parent' field here too (add 'parent' header) when adding the sub-regions.

 So to start, add the top level regions, by pasting in the names and slugs: